caraya/personal-blog/content/blog/web-ar.md

 The beacons could work presenting notifications to users that will then use browsers in ARCore/ARKit powered devices or with the right applications to experience the content as designed.

 [Ingress](https://ingress.fandom.com/wiki/Ingress) and [Pokemon Go](https://en.wikipedia.org/wiki/Pok%C3%A9mon_Go) presented a different interface to augmented reality.
-They seeded locations around the world with content for the game and
+They seeded locations around the world with content for the game and let players (either individually or in groups) face the game generated content either in 2-D or in AR on top of the actual environment the player is in.

-in 2020
+Some of these AR hybrid games:

+* Ingress Prime
+* Harry Potter: Wizards Unite
+* The Witcher: Monster Slayer
+* Sharks in the Park
+* Ghost Busters World
+* Jurassic World Alive
+* Pokémon Sword And Shield
+* Dragon Quest Walk
+* The Walking Dead: Our World

 ### How do we translate 2D content to a 3D environment?